elmtree-askmo/cloudcannon-app/content/learn/computer-science/explain-the-difference-between-subnetting-on-an-octet-boundary-and-within-an-octet-boundary.md

 url: /learn/computer-science/questions/explain-the-difference-between-subnetting-on-an-octet-boundary-and-within-an-octet-boundary
 score: -1.0
 related_article1:
-    id: 165723
+    id: 165733
-    title: How do Class A, B, and C IPv4 addresses differ in terms of network and host portions?
+    title: >-
+        How does subnetting contribute to reducing broadcast traffic and improving network performance?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-class-a-b-and-c-ipv4-addresses-differ-in-terms-of-network-and-host-portions
+    url: /learn/computer-science/questions/how-does-subnetting-contribute-to-reducing-broadcast-traffic-and-improving-network-performance
 related_article2:
-    id: 165732
+    id: 165724
+    title: >-
-    title: What are the configuration requirements for using public IPv4 address space in a DMZ?
+        What is the primary purpose of subnetting in a network?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-configuration-requirements-for-using-public-ipv4-address-space-in-a-dmz
+    url: /learn/computer-science/questions/what-is-the-primary-purpose-of-subnetting-in-a-network
 related_article3:
-    id: 165722
+    id: 165733
-    title: What are the main components of an IPv4 address structure?
+    title: >-
+        How does subnetting contribute to reducing broadcast traffic and improving network performance?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-main-components-of-an-ipv4-address-structure
+    url: /learn/computer-science/questions/how-does-subnetting-contribute-to-reducing-broadcast-traffic-and-improving-network-performance
 related_article4:
-    id: 165727
+    id: 165729
-    title: What are the potential problems associated with large broadcast domains?
+    title: >-
+        What are the differences between common subnet masks such as /8, /16, and /24?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-potential-problems-associated-with-large-broadcast-domains
+    url: /learn/computer-science/questions/what-are-the-differences-between-common-subnet-masks-such-as-8-16-and-24
 related_article5:
-    id: 165727
+    id: 165723
-    title: What are the potential problems associated with large broadcast domains?
+    title: >-
+        How do Class A, B, and C IPv4 addresses differ in terms of network and host portions?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-the-potential-problems-associated-with-large-broadcast-domains
+    url: /learn/computer-science/questions/how-do-class-a-b-and-c-ipv4-addresses-differ-in-terms-of-network-and-host-portions
 ---

 &nbsp;